-How to Report Custom Advanced Functions with Local Func¶
+How to Report Custom Advanced Functions for Local Func¶

-If you want to use locally configured functions in Time Series Graph > Advanced Functions, you need to create a Guance connector after setting up the local function script in the local Func.
-Once synchronized and published, you can use the custom advanced functions.
+If you want to use the configured local functions in Time Series Chart > Advanced Functions, after creating the Guance connector, you need to create a new local function script in the local Func.
+After synchronizing and publishing it, you can use the custom advanced functions.

 Create a new local function script in Func.
-The example algorithm is as follows:
+The example algorithm is written as follows:

 '''